The culture is alive

 Majken Schultz - symbolsk model til kulturfortolkning

-The figure illustrates a dynamic and coherent process for uncovering and interpreting the coherent key concepts, which provide an understanding of the organisation’s cultural images, (kilde: Majken Schultz, 2000)
+The figure illustrates a dynamic and coherent process for uncovering and interpreting the coherent key concepts, which provide an understanding of the organisation’s cultural images, (kilde: Majken Schultz, 2000) – read more about our culture analysis in the box to the right →

 Changes Require New Perspectives